gsharm15/API-Requirement-Repo/EDE Browser/data-record.md

 ### UI Design

-User would choose a context ID and data record type to land into a screen of data objects.
+User would choose a context ID to land into a screen of data Records.

 - Initially, user would be presented with the list of data Recirds available based on multiple context selected.
 - ![image](https://user-images.githubusercontent.com/99733969/194864304-69a48c47-9288-4809-b47d-cb430b40bc62.png)